cdmandrews/cdmandrews.github.io/5362/weekly/week-02-notes.md

 - **presence**
     - is the user given knowledge of other participatns? how much time flexibility does the user have to create and send messages and thereby build connections with others?
-    - does the interface provide visual and audio information about other users? if so, what are their backgroudns and characteristics?
+    - does the interface provide visual and audio information about other users? if so, what are their backgrounds and characteristics?
     - does the interface itself have a character or agency? to whom would this character or agency appeal?
     - what schemas are being invoked by the interface?
     - what cultural, political, economic backgrounds and interests do these schemas reflect?